GeoMop/Decovalex2023/README.md

 For RedHat based distributions se e.g. [installation on CentOS](https://docs.docker.com/engine/install/centos/).

-Having working terminal, installed Docker, and cloned [decovalex repository](https://github.com/GeoMop/Decovalex2023) in a local `decovalex` directory one can run e.g. the `eos_test` simulation as follows:
+Having working terminal, installed Docker, and cloned [decovalex repository](https://github.com/GeoMop/Decovalex2023) in a local `decovalex` directory one can run e.g. the `dwp_test` simulation as follows:
 ```
-    cd decovalex/eos_test
+    cd decovalex/pflotran/dwp_test
     ../fterm.sh
 ```

 ## Repository structure
 - `decodfn`
     - `main.py` : the main script, the `main()` called by the command `decodfn`
-- `pflotran` : Docker file and test for building a pflotran with EOS diffusion reaction sandbox model
+- `pflotran` : Docker file and test for building a pflotran with DWP diffusion reaction sandbox model
     - `pflotran_JB` : submodule with pflotran fork
-    - `eos_test` : the test input for the EOS diffusion model
+    - `dwp_test` : the test input for the Distributed Waste Package diffusion model
     - `build-image` : Dockerfile for building the pflotran image (use flow123D build images with compatible PETSC version)
     - `makefile` : targets for development and release builds
     - `fterm.sh` : simple script for starting development Docker container